 Nā Pua Makani

-Nā Pua Makani is one of the lowest-cost electricity resources in the state of Hawaiʻi.
+Nā Pua Makani is one of the low-cost electricity resources in the state of Hawaiʻi.
 Set to begin operation by Summer 2020, the wind farm includes 8 turbines, each about 568 feet from the base to the tip of rotors, able to generate enough electricity to power approximately 16,000 homes annually.
-The electricity generated by Nā Pua Makani will be purchased by the Hawaiʻi Electric Company and used to meet the electricity needs of the residents of Oʻahu, reducing Oʻahu’s dependence on expensive imported fossil fuels and improving air quality.
+The electricity generated by Nā Pua Makani will be purchased by Hawaiian Electric and used to meet the electricity needs of the residents of Oʻahu, reducing Oʻahu’s dependence on expensive imported fossil fuels and improving air quality.
 The project will reduce CO2 greenhouse gas emissions by approximately 70,000 tons.
 This is equivalent to taking off the road approximately 13,000 passenger vehicles for an entire year.
 Nā Pua Makani is also committed to its surrounding community, supporting vital initiatives in the areas most important to Kahuku and the North Shore through contributions to the development of a North Shore recreation center as well as to local nonprofits and schools.

 Benefits Of Nā Pua Makani